 ALS: In collaboration with Astellas, we are conducting FORTITUDE-ALS.
 Approximately 450 eligible ALS patients will be randomized (1:1:1:1) to receive either 150 mg, 300 mg or 450 mg of reldesemtiv dosed orally twice daily or placebo for 12 weeks.
 The primary efficacy endpoint is the change from baseline in the percent predicted slow vital capacity ("SVC") at 12 weeks.
 Secondary endpoints include slope of the change from baseline in the mega-score of muscle strength measured by hand held dynamometry (HHD) and handgrip dynamometry in patients on reldesemtiv; change from baseline in the ALS Functional Rating Scale - Revised ("ALSFRS-R"); incidence and severity of treatment-emergent adverse events (TEAEs); and plasma concentrations of reldesemtiv at the sampled time points during the study.
-Exploratory endpoints will be measured including the effect of reldesemtiv versus placebo on self-assessments of respiratory function made at home by the patient with help as needed by the caregiver; disease progression through quantitative measurement of speech production characteristics over time; disease progression through quantitative measurement of handwriting abilities over time; and change from baseline in quality of life (as measured by the ALSAQ-5) in patients on reldesemtiv.
-We expect results from a Phase 2 clinical trial of reldesemtiv in patients with ALS in the fourth quarter of 2018.
+Exploratory endpoints will be measured including the effect of reldesemtiv versus placebo on self-assessments of respiratory function made at home by the patient with help as needed by the caregiver; disease progression through quantitative measurement of handwriting abilities over time; and change from baseline in quality of life (as measured by the ALSAQ-5) in patients on reldesemtiv.
+We expect to complete enrollment in FORTITUDE-ALS in the fourth quarter of 2018 and expect results from this Phase 2 clinical trial of reldesemtiv in patients with ALS in the first half of 2019.
 The clinical trials program for reldesemtiv may proceed for several years, and we may not generate any revenues or material net cash flows from sales of this drug candidate until the program is successfully completed, regulatory approval is achieved, and the drug is commercialized.
 We cannot predict if or when this may occur.